docker/labs-ai-tools-for-devs/prompts/sql/prompt.md

 # prompt user

-find all artists in database ./Chinook.db
+find all artists in the database ./Chinook.db